How To Ship Rocket Propulsion Units

 Crate Design and Construction

-Crates must be robust enough to withstand transport.
-Materials should resist impact, vibration, and environmental conditions.
-Include hazard warnings and handling instructions.
+Crates must exhibit sufficient robustness to withstand the rigours of transport.
+Materials employed in their construction should demonstrate resistance to impact, vibration, and adverse environmental conditions.
+Clearly display hazard warnings and comprehensive handling instructions on the exterior of the crate.

 Material Selection

-Choose materials based on the RPU's requirements and transport mode.
-Consider plywood, steel, or composite materials.
-Ensure compliance with regulations for hazardous materials packaging.
+Select appropriate materials based on the RPU's specific requirements and the chosen transport mode.
+Consider utilising plywood, steel, or composite materials, ensuring strict compliance with all applicable regulations governing the packaging of hazardous materials.

 Heavy-Lift Equipment